 Clinical Characteristics

 In our group of children under the age of 6 months, ear pathology was not suspected before the clinical appearance of AM in around two-thirds of children.
-Only 31.6% presented with ear symptoms (ie, secretion or pain according to the parent’s description) vs 51.7% in the older group (P=0.02).
+Only 31.6% (n=12) presented with ear symptoms (ie, secretion or pain according to the parent’s description) vs 51.7%(n=251) in the older group (P=0.02).
 This is in accordance with the publication of Balsamo et al24 that AOM is easily missed in preverbal children due to their poor ability to describe or locate pain.
 Generally, older children can express themselves more precisely.
 Fever and crying are frequently the only symptoms of AOM in young children and ear examination must systematically be performed to detect ear infection.
 It must also be noted that examination of the eardrum in a baby at only a few months of age is difficult and sometimes a microscopic device is needed to confirm or eliminate signs of infection, such as bulging of the eardrum.
 In our series although ear complaints were less frequent at presentation in group A, contralateral AOM, systematically researched, was also diagnosed in 43% of cases vs 25% in group B (P=0.013).
 Examination and follow-up of contralateral ear is important, especially if fever persists after the beginning of treatment.
 If there are any doubts on the origin of the persistent fever, we recommend also performing a paracentesis of the contralateral ear as this may avoid the need for CT if the fever disappears after the paracentesis.

 Imaging